 As we contemplate the adoption of a computing equivalent of cell suicide we must first recognize that the digital world differs in several important ways from the biological world:

-The lesson from apoptosis tells us that the first level defense should be the individual computer, especially those attached at the perimeter of the network.
-They should be able to recognize their own anti-social behavior and detach themselves from the network.
+The lesson from apoptosis tells us that the first level defense should be the individual computer, especially those attached at the perimeter of the network, such as IoT devices.
+They should be hard-coded to be able to recognize their own anti-social behavior and detach themselves from the network.
 The second stage should be based on specialized computers designed to recognize infected computers that, for one reason or another, have not triggered their own suicide mechanism.
 The second stage system then tells the infected or otherwise wayward machine to ostracize itself.
 Modern anti-virus detection could serve in both roles.
 But we must also consider the tradeoffs in the amount of CPU and/or disk access power we want to expend detecting infections.
 As with biological systems, multicellular computing systems exist to provide a better offense, not the perfect defense.

 Ideally, the systems on the periphery could change the degree of defensiveness as they run according to “threat-level” messages from a more global detection mechanism.
 Think of this central system as a special immune-system organ.
 It could be based upon honeypots, or on sniffing and analyzing network packets for signs of unusual activity, or any of the many other approaches to network security.
 The value, however, comes in each computer on the net being able to devote more of its time to detecting possible infections if warned about an elevated threat level.
 That is, the central system would, in effect, warn every machine in the network of an ongoing infection, perhaps in a way analogous to the biological inflammation response or fever.